Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: The case of stochastic infinite dimensional stochastic differential equations

-where $C([s,T]\times H; D(A^*))$ is equipped with the uniform convergence on compact sets and $L^0(\Omega)$ (the set of the real random variables) with the convergence in probability.
+where the set $L^0(\Omega)$ of all real random variables is equipped with the topology of the convergence in probability.
 Assumption (ii) implies that $\lim_{\epsilon\to 0} T_\epsilon G$ exists for every $G$.
 By Banach-Steinhaus for $F$-spaces (see Theorem 17, Chapter II in \cite{DunfordSchwartz58}) it follows that the map

 is linear and continuous.